andyburgin/burginsdatathing/README.md

 * Beaver pip install forcing release 29
 * Start Kibana at boot

-Log an issue or post a comment on the blog.
+Please log an issue or post a comment on the blog (trolls need not apply).

 Cheers